akash-network/awesome-akash/raptoreum-miner/README.md

 Akash is a marketplace of compute.
 Providers set their own prices for compute resources.
 We recommend you try different providers and check your logs after deployment to determine the hashrate.

 ![AkashlyticsBids](https://user-images.githubusercontent.com/19512127/142057801-5091473e-a9c3-4994-9e13-f1b1b1658491.png)

+# Not getting any bids?

+Akash providers bid in real-time on your deployment.
+If the default of `amount: 2` UAKT is not producing any bids, consider adjusting it to something higher like `amount: 10` to get new bids from providers.

 # How to speed up mining?